Variational Bayes In Private Settings (VIPS): Variational Bayes In Private Settings (VIPS) for the CE family

 When computing the sensitivity of the expected sufficient statistics, we assume, without loss of generality, the last entry removed from $\Dat$ maximises the difference in the expected sufficient statistics run on the two datasets $\Dat$ and $\Dat'$.
 Under this assumption and the $i.i.d.$ assumption on the likelihood, given the current expected natural parameters $\bar{\vn}$, all $q(\vl_i)$ and $ \vs_l(\Dat_i, \vl_i)$ for $i \in \{1, \ldots, N-1\}$ evaluated on the dataset $\Dat$ are the same as $q(\vl'_i)$ and $\vs_l(\Dat'_i, \vl'_i)$ evaluated on the dataset $\Dat'$.
 Hence, the sensitivity is given by

-where the last line is because the average (over the $N-1$ terms) expected sufficient statistics is less than equal to the maximum expected sufficient statistics (recall: we assumed that the last entry maximises the difference in the expected sufficient statistics), i.e.,
+where the last line is because the average (over the $N-1$ terms) expected sufficient statistics is less than equal to the maximum expected sufficient statistics (recall: we assumed that the last entry maximises the difference in the expected sufficient statistics), i.e., and due to the triangle inequality.

 As in many existing works (e.g., \citep{ERM, Kifer12privateconvex}, among many others), we also assume that the dataset is pre-processed such that the $L_2$ norm of any $\Dat_i$ is less than $1$.
 Furthermore, we choose $q(\vl_i)$ such that its support is bounded.
 Under these conditions, each coordinate of the expected sufficient statistics $ \langle \vs_l (\Dat_i, \vl_i) \rangle_{q(\vl_i)}$ has limited sensitivity.
 We will add noise to each coordinate of the expected sufficient statistics to compensate this bounded maximum change in the E-step.